October 17, 2012, by Ben Hunte

 Ben’s Moment of the Week:

 Something truly exciting has happened over the past 2 weeks.
 Something which, as an avid writer, is like a dream come true.
-The UNMC Student Magazine, a month away from its 2 year anniversary, has been handed over to me!
-The foundations are set for it to be a decent university news website, and now it’s just about rebranding, getting a good team together, and going all ‘Rupert Murdoch’ on it.
+I’ve started a student magazine.
+Madness.
+The foundations are set for it to be a decent news website, and now it’s just about branding, getting a good team together, and going all ‘Rupert Murdoch’ on it.

 I can’t lie though, publicizing the magazine has been a lot harder than I imagined..
 I swear, getting students to ‘like’ the Facebook page has been like asking them to donate their monthly allowances to the magazine, but we’re up to 300 now, so we’re slowly getting there.
 Hopefully we’ll have the whole team recruited by next week, and be ready for a launch event at the beginning of November (there have been talks of making it a British afternoon-tea gathering, I love this place!).
 My main aim for the website will be for it to feature a (concentrated) Malaysian news bulletin every day, so that the students who call this country a home, as most of us do, can actually be aware of the current affairs here, rather than live here so ignorantly.
 It has to happen.

 In other news, by the time I post my next update, I’LL BE 21!
 Just thought I’d chuck that in there.

 It’s actually my 21st birthday tomorrow (Thursday 18th October); I literally cannot wait.
 The OTT celebrations began at the weekend, with a surprise birthday dinner in our hotel, and they are continuing throughout this week – but you’ll have to wait until next Friday to hear about all of that good stuff!